-Generally speaking, there are two main requirements for observations at higher frequencies (including Band 7) in the longest baseline configurations (C-8, C-9, and C-10): i) a phase calibrator located nearby to the target source, and ii) fast enough phase referencing to track and correct for the variable atmospheric phase
+Generally speaking, there are two main requirements for observations at higher frequencies (including Band 7), which are particularly important for the longest baseline configurations (C-8, C-9, and C-10).
+These are: i) A phase calibrator located nearby to the target source, and ii) Fast enough phase referencing to track and correct for the variable atmospheric phase fluctuations (as a function of array configuration).
+To fulfil i), the phase calibrator must be within the target-calibrator separation angles listed in Table 10.2.
+To fulfil ii), the phase referencing cycle time (the time between visits to the phase calibrator) depends on the configuration and frequency and ranges from a few minutes for compact 12-m Array configurations and the ACA to \sim 40-80 seconds for longer baseline configurations.